Last updated on March 18th, 2019

 You can either find the Change of Name (Minor) form online or request a copy from your clerk’s office.
 However, you must get the Proposed Order from your court clerk, as these orders can vary from county to county.

 The application to change your child’s name is relatively straightforward.

 You simply need to fill out the basic information on the above forms and submit them to the court.
 If you will be filing the form jointly with the child’s other parent, then you will need to have that parent fill out the bottom section of the form.

 Each parent should sign the form in the presence of the notary.
 If you and the other parent are signing jointly, then you both will need to sign in front of a notary.
 You will want to bring the child’s birth certificate when you submit the form.

 The exact procedure will vary among counties.
 Some counties will require you to go through a hearing, others will not.
 It may be helpful to call your local circuit court clerk to find out the specific procedure.

-Additionally, when changing a changing a minor’s name, Virginia Code requires the change to be published.
-The person requesting the name change will need to place an ad in a local newspaper one day each week for four consecutive weeks.
-The cost depends on the paper and the amount of information to be published.
+Additionally, when changing a minor’s name, the Virginia Code requires that you publish the change somewhere public.
+For example, you might have to place an ad in a local newspaper each week for four consecutive weeks.

 There are several restrictions you should consider when filing:

 - You will have to file your child’s name change application in the Circuit Court of the county where your child resides.